jembi/instant-openhie-template-package/README.md

 Before using this template, we suggest you read through this guide on [creating packages](https://openhie.github.io/instant/docs/how-to/creating-packages/) to understand the structure and content of Instant OpenHIE packages.

+We also recommend you have the following available to follow along:

+- Fast uncapped internet connection
+- Linux operating system
+- Docker & Docker Compose installed
+- Kubernetes installed

 ## Template purpose

 This template package aims to demonstrate two Instant OpenHIE Package config methods, namely config file and API.